Meet the Idaho STEM Action Center Team

 Erica Compton is an Idaho native with over 30 years of experience in hands-on STEM education and training.
 In February of 2010 Erica joined the Idaho Commission for Libraries as a Project Coordinator.
 She co-developed the Make It at the Library project with the goal of strengthening STEAM skills and supporting entrepreneurship for people of all ages through maker-centered learning.
 Erica has had the privilege of participating in the Maker Movement at a national level through a variety of presentations and committee memberships including the Capitol Hill Maker Faire, Mayors Conference on Entrepreneurship, and the National Advisory Board on 3D Printing in Education & Accessibility.
 Erica joined the Idaho STEM Action Center as Program Manager in November 2015 and oversees grant development and management, best practice research and dissemination, and building partnerships with STEM organizations nationwide.

 Sondra received Bachelors of Business Administration in Entrepreneurship Management and General Business and a minor in Marketing from Boise State University.
 Her engagement with the Idaho STEM Action Center preceded working as a member of its staff.
 She previously aided in accounting and management services for nine different agencies while tracking and disbursing multi-million dollar cash flows with the Idaho Division of Financial Management.
 Sondra became an official member the STEM Action Center team in July 2018 where she prepares the Center’s budget and manages financial and accounting services, personnel functions, and Foundation financials.

-Stephanie is a native Idahoan with over 10-years of experience in the development, deployment, and administration of statewide programs.
+Stephanie is a native Idahoan with more than 10 years of experience in the development, deployment, and administration of statewide programs.
 She worked at the Idaho State Department of Education supporting districts, schools, and state-wide education leaders with student development and innovative testing programs.
 Most notably, Stephanie demonstrated her proven leadership skills as the Idaho State Assessment Program Specialist overseeing the design and facilitating implementation of the Idaho Reading Indicator Program and monitoring the program’s multi-million dollar budget as well as providing legislative reports.
 She also collaborated with numerous state agencies, districts and schools throughout Idaho to directly advise and support the special needs of Idaho students and educators.